-As a consequence of a sometimes strong wind from variable directions, easily released wind slabs will form.
-These can over a wide area be released, even by a single winter sport participant.
-As a consequence of the strong wind individual natural avalanches are possible.
-The avalanche prone locations are to be found in all aspects at high altitudes and in high Alpine regions.
-Avalanches can be released in the weakly bonded old snow especially on west, north and east facing slopes.
-This applies in particular above approximately 2000 m.
+As a consequence of a sometimes strong wind from variable directions, easily released wind slabs formed.
+These can be released, even by a single winter sport participant and reach medium size.
+The avalanche prone locations are to be found in all aspects above the tree line.
+Avalanches can in isolated cases penetrate deep layers and reach large size.

+Avalanches can be released in the weakly bonded old snow especially at transitions from a shallow to a deep snowpack, when entering gullies and bowls for example.
+This applies in particular above approximately 2000 m on steep west, north and east facing slopes.
 Between approximately 2000 and 2400 m the avalanche prone locations are more prevalent.